VividCortex/grafana-datasource/README.md

 ![Metric Autocomplete](https://docs.vividcortex.com/img/docs/grafana-metric-names.png)

-The hosts filter shares some features with the VividCortex app:
+The hosts filter shares some features with the DPM app:

 * By default, if you type _api_, any host whose name includes the substring _api_ will become part of the set of active hosts.
 * You can match hostnames exactly by wrapping them with the double quotes sign.
 The string _"api2"_, for example, will match a host named _api2_ but not one named _api20_.